rdadolf/cs207/lectures/f08-lab.md

 As your organization's first action, we'd like you to create a new repo for your project.
 Please name this repo "cs207project".

-After your team is all finished with this, please [submit this form](http://goo.gl/forms/ghmcZfzeUp) *once* per team:
+After your team is all finished with this, please [submit this group form](http://goo.gl/forms/ghmcZfzeUp) *once* per team:

 [Back to top &uarr;](#)